Introduction to Automated Negotiation: Learning the Opponent's Utility Function

 \section{Learning the Opponent's Utility Function}

 In this section we will discuss several techniques that can be used by our agent to learn the opponent's utility function, based on the proposals that it receives from its opponent.

-Specifically, we will discuss the following techniques: \begin{enumerate} \item Bayesian learning. \item Scalable Bayesian learning. \item Frequency Analysis. \end{enumerate} We should note that all these techniques assume that the negotiations take place over a multi-issue domain and that that the opponent's utility function $\util_2$ is linear, so it is of the form of Eq.~(\ref{eq:linear_util_func}).
+Specifically, we will discuss the following techniques: \begin{enumerate} \item Bayesian learning \item Scalable Bayesian learning \item Frequency Analysis \end{enumerate} We should note that each of these techniques assumes the negotiations take place over a multi-issue domain and that the opponent's utility function $\util_2$ is linear, so it is of the form of Eq.~(\ref{eq:linear_util_func}).
 Therefore, these techniques are not applicable to other types of negotiation domains.